 (it takes some time for the vaccination series to become fully protective).

-worms) or other health problems may be at higher risk.
-The stress of going to their
+other health problems may be at higher risk.
+The stress of going to their new homes, new

-new homes, new environment, new water can weaken their immune system and put
+environment, new water can weaken their immune system and put them at risk.

-infections.
-Puppies often collapse and die in as little as twelve hours following the
+Puppies often collapse and die in as little as twelve hours following the onset of symptoms.

-until the virus runs its course.
-Fluid therapy to combat dehydration is extremely
+the virus runs its course.
+Fluid therapy to combat dehydration is extremely important.

-important.
 Medications are sometimes used to reduce vomiting.
-Antibiotics may be
+Antibiotics may be used to fight

-used to fight secondary bacterial infections, and in very severe cases blood or
+secondary bacterial infections, and in very severe cases blood or plasma transfusions may